gSchool/DNA-release-2/03-Phase-2/05-devopsworkflow.md

 * Warfighter / Capability Gap → Requirements Community → PPBE → Acquisitions PMO → Strategy Approvals →  Contracting Actions → Contractor (hopefully some form of DevSecOps) → DT → OT → Certification → Warfighter

-The important point for this lesson about all these processes is the mis-match between their cycle and feedback times.
-You need to be cognizant of these mis-matches in order to creatively achieve speed and get meaningful capability to your end users as quickly, securely and efficiently as possible.
-Every link in that chain probably has a defendable reason to be there, and oftentimes it is supported by statute.
-Looking at all those links, consider the typical cycle times and feedback loops.
-Well run modern software development can provide cycle times and feedback loops in minutes, days, or worst case weeks.
+This lesson is about all these processes, but it's also about the mis-match between their cycle and feedback times.
+Acquisitions professionals must need to be cognizant of these mis-matches in order to creatively achieve speed and get meaningful capability to your end users as quickly, securely and efficiently as possible.
+Every aspect is defensible, and oftentimes it is supported by statute- looking at the aspects, consider typical cycle times and feedback loops.
+Well-run modern software development can provide cycle times and feedback loops in minutes, days, or worst case weeks.
 Contracting and an approved acquisition strategy can take months or sometimes a year or more.
 Requirements can drag out years if not done in an Agile way, and the PPBE cycle can take multiple years.

-## So, what’s a PM to do?
+## So, What’s a PM To Do?
 This is just the beginning of our DoD journey to more rapidly deliver capability at the speed of relevance, but we’ve already uncovered many ways to go faster.
 Here’s a few suggestions to consider:
 1. Get creative with your choice of acquisition pathway and contracting approaches
 1. Start small and iterate